Teen arrested, charged for shooting juvenile in parking lot outside Forever 21 at Hanes Mall in Winston-Salem, police say

 Isaac Banos Salazar, 18, of Winston-Salem, is charged with assault with a deadly weapon inflicting serious injury, discharging a firearm into an occupied dwelling, carrying a concealed gun and discharging a firearm in the city limits.

-He is in the Forsyth County Law Enforcement Detention Center under a $50,000 bond.
+He was booked into the Forsyth County Law Enforcement Detention Center under a $50,000 bond.
+Jail staff said Salazar had bonded out Saturday.

 He was arrested in the Hanes Mall parking lot at 8:54 p.m. after officers were in the area when they heard what sounded like gunshots.